br3akp0int/GQLParser/README.md

-# burp
-A repository for Burp Suite Extensions
+##A repository for Graph Query Extension for Burp Suite